STAY UP TO DATE

 The Western Australian Aboriginal Health Ethics Committee (WAAHEC) has approved this research project (HREC1117) along with the Curtin University Human Research Ethics Committee (HRE2021-0744).

-Dr Roanna Lobo (Curtin University), Dr Gemma Crawford (Curtin University), Ms Jude Bevan (WA Department of Health), Ms Francine Eades (Metropolitan Communicable Disease Control), Dr Jacqui Hendriks (Curtin University), Prof Rosa Alati (Curtin University), Prof Sandra Eades (Curtin University), Dr Richelle Douglas (Derbarl Yerrigan Health Service).
+Dr Roanna Lobo (Curtin University), Dr Gemma Crawford (Curtin University), Dr Jacqui Hendriks (Curtin University), Dr Linda Portsmouth (Curtin University), Prof Rosa Alati (Curtin University), Ms Jude Bevan (WA Department of Health), Ms Francine Eades (Metropolitan Communicable Disease Control), Prof Sandra Eades (University of Melbourne), Dr Richelle Douglas (Derbarl Yerrigan Health Service Aboriginal Corporation), Mr Alvin Edney (Derbal Yerrigan Health Service Aboriginal Corporation).

 ABORIGINAL ADVISORY GROUP